Ritain-io/qat-reporter-xray-standalone/README.md

 # QAT::Reporter::Xray

-- Welcome to the QAT Reporter Xray Gem!
+- Welcome to the QAT Reporter Xray StandAlone Gem!
   Before using this Gem it is necessary to have a Jira Xray repository Server or Cloud, configurated with:
     - Project with test issue types;
     - Project environment;